 - All purpose thread to match both fabric and ribbons or Invisible Thread in Clear for the ribbon

-- Rayon machine embroidery thread for the decorative stitching accent; we used Madeira Rayon in Silver for the Floral bag and Madeira Rayon in Gold for the Fauna bag, purchased locally
+- Rayon machine embroidery thread for the decorative stitching accent; we originally used Madeira Rayon in Silver for the Floral bag and Madeira Rayon in Gold for the Fauna bag, purchased locally

 - ONE ½” magnetic purse snap